ryandhasgit/Comedy/Drafts/rodney draft 2.md

 But I ain’t no prize neither.
 I went to a bachelor auction and wound up having to pay a girl to date me.
 So ya know, just another Friday night.

-My wife—listen to this—she hates my guts, probably 'cause of all the prostitutes and my trying to sell her to a warlord.
-She hates me so much, she poisoned me with a toxin found only in goldfish.
+My wife—listen to this—she hates me, probably 'cause of all the prostitutes and my trying to sell her to a warlord.
+She hates my guts so much, she poisoned me with a toxin found only in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?

-I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor, this audience—nobody.
+I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor—nobody.
 Sometimes at night, I sit by the phone with a single-action revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!

 Boy, is it tough being a comedian.
 I'm constantly broke.
 My wife's banging my neighbor.
 I'm not getting any respect.
 So I pawned my mother's gold tooth.
 See, I pried it outta her mouth last month.
 She got her tubes tied, ‘cause I came around asking for money and she wouldn't lend me none, even if it meant I'd lose my house, even with a gun in her face.
 Told me she wished I'd never been born and got 'em tied at eighty-five, just in case!